dogtopus/CD4021B-Buttons-Duo/README.md

 ## Notes

+- First and foremost, I am still very new to PCB layout and routing, so feel free to open an issue to give suggestions on my design and/or point out any mistakes I made.
 - The JST connectors are rotated 180 degrees (so pin 1 is on the **right** side) due to a mistake I made at the very early stage of designing and the quickest way of fixing it is to rotate the connector.